gmkev97-web/DnD/2_World Almanac/Species/Playable/Elfs.md

 | ------------- | -------- |
 | Creature Type | Humanoid |
 | Size          | Medium   |
 Elves have pointed ears and lack facial and body hair.
 They don't need to sleep but enter a trance when they rest.
 In that state, they remain aware of their surroundings while immersing themselves in memories and meditations.
-Over the millennia, different tribes adapted to their respective environments, which explains the following subspecies:
+Over the millennia, different tribes adapted to their respective environments, which explains the differences in the following subspecies:

-High Elf
+**High Elf**

 | Name        | High Elf |
 | ----------- | -------- |